 While algae eaters subsist mainly on algae and decaying plant matter, in order to be healthy, they require a vegetable supplement to their diet.
 In addition to offering algae eater food such as spirulina flakes or algae wafers, offer your algae eaters fresh, boiled, or blanched vegetables once in a while.
 Slice vegetables into small pieces, and you can even mix greens to create a salad plecos will love.

 Many algae eaters, especially the Oto catfish, enjoy the occasional slice of zucchini.
 Before putting the zucchini into the tank, blanch it briefly in hot water to soften the vegetable and to remove any germs or dirt.
-Sink the piece of zucchini in the tank, after letting it cool completely, placing it somewhere your algae eater will find it quickly.
-To give your fish the maximum amount of time to enjoy their treat, leave the zucchini in the tank for at least one day but no longer than two.
+Sink the piece of zucchini in the tank, after letting it cool completely.

 Place it in the aquarium somewhere your algae eater will find it quickly.
 To give your fish the maximum amount of time to enjoy their algae eater food supplement, leave the zucchini in the tank for at least one day but no longer than two days otherwise it will rot.

 Many types of fish, not only algae eaters, enjoy the addition of lettuce to their diet.
 Lettuce is a fairly inexpensive vegetable and most grocery stores sell several varieties.
 Keep in mind, though, that some varieties, such as iceberg lettuce, have fewer nutrients than romaine lettuce or green leaf.